 Living History-An Intergenerational Philanthropy Project

-This lesson introduces the Living History Project.
+This lesson introduces the "Living History Project."
 We begin with sensitivity training, as a pre-service reflection and to help volunteers understand possible needs, disabilities, and attitudes of people with whom they will be working.
-The training should lead students to understand the importance of showing respect for their senior friend.
-Through this friendship, the lives of both the student and the senior friend will be enriched.
-The unit provides guidance for the students to write a book about the senior's life.
+The training leads children to understand the importance of showing respect and grace for their senior friend.
+The unit provides guidance for the children to learn about philanthropy and to write a book about their senior friend's life.